CURENT/ams/docs/source/modeling/model.rst

 Examples
 ------------

-Following two examples show how to define a device model in AMS.
+The following two examples demonstrate how to define a device model in AMS.

 PV model